ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 # Scope:
 # - Guidance on all possible installation options.

-category: builds-integration
+category: builds-integration-advanced
 order: 10
 ---

-# Building from source
+# Integrating from source

 ## Download options